 Spaghetti Bolognese is originally an Italian recipe.
 In no way is this recipe a traditional Italian recipe but rather a family adaptation with many varieties.

-Allowing the sauce to simmer only for a short time keeps more of the vitamin and fibre content of the vegetables that would otherwise have been boiled away.
-It also minimises the amount of time spent in the kitchen allowing it to become a delicious short notice recipe.
+Some people may cook their sauce, for anywhere between 1-4 hours but I personally don’t taste the difference, and this recipe only takes about 30-40 minutes to complete from scratch.
+Allowing the sauce to simmer only for a short time keeps more of the vitamin and fibre content of the vegetables that would otherwise boil away.
+It also minimises the amount of time spent in the kitchen, allowing it to become a delicious short notice recipe.

 Please know we love feedback so either drop "Easy Healthy Recipes For Kids" a line via the Contact Us page.

 Comment or review here your experiences and successes with the recipe.
 Or even share your favorite recipe.

 Utensils: 2 pots, cooking-spoon, spoon

 Optional herbs: A variation of herbs my grandma prepares.
 Instead of using basil, she prefers marjoram.
 After my grandma takes the spaghetti sauce from the heat, she folds freshly chopped parsley under and lets the sauce sit for five minutes for the flavor to develop.